-St Clair County Alabama tax lien certificates are sold at the St Clair County tax sale which is held annually either during the months of April or May each year.
+St Clair County Alabama tax lien certificates are sold at the St Clair County tax sale which is held annually during April or May.

 In St Clair County Alabama, real estate property taxes are due on October 1 and are considered delinquent after December 31st of each year.
 Delinquency notices are mailed January 1.
 The St Clair County probate judge advertises a list of tax delinquent property owners on the first Tuesday in February.